Frequently Asked Questions

 - Fidelity surveys are completed annually, so this does not have to be done in May.

-- Students data (Average Monthly Referral Rate and Referrals by Problem Behavior) are two of the Big 7 graphs that PBIS teams review monthly, so this is not new data needed in May.
-Plus, a May due date makes it easy to look at a whole school year of data rather then submitting just a few months of data as was the case when the awards were due mid year.
+- Students data (Average Monthly Referral Rate and Referrals by Problem Behavior) are two of the Big 7 graphs that all PBIS teams review monthly, so this is not new data needed to be collected in May.

 Besides the PBIS data specified in the Award Criteria document, the online application also asks for following information so that we can announce your award, publish your success and invite school officials to the award ceremony: